salrashid123/downscoped_token/README.md

 `Credential Access Boundary` is a policy language that you can use to downscope the accessing power of your GCP short-lived credentials.
 You can define a Credential Access Boundary that specifies which resources the short-lived credential can access, as well as an upper bound on the permissions that are available on each resource

 For example, if the parent Credential that represents user Alice has Read/Write access to GCS buckets `A`, `B`, `C`, you can exchange the Alice's credential for another credential that still identifies Alice but can only be used for Read against Bucket `A` and `C`.
+You can also define an expression based on a partial resource path and prefix (eg, downscope a token with permissions on a specific object in GCS or a path within GCS)

 >> **Warning**:  `(6/8/20)`: The following describes the _beta_ release of `Credential Access Boundary (DownScoped) Tokens` on Google Cloud.
 This API is documented officially at [Downscoping with Credential Access Boundaries](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials)